Get a head start on university computer science concepts

 Given the rigorous nature of the program, exceptions to the eligibility requirements will not be considered.
 Prospective applicants are welcome to consider the Introductory Track.

-Students are required to supply their own laptop.
+Students are required to supply their own laptop and are recommended to bring a laptop charger.

 Still have questions?
 Check out the general Summer Institutes FAQ.